scilus/nf-scil/docs/MODULE.md

   lint <category>/<tool>
 ```

-YOu'll probably get a bunch of _whitespace_ and _indentation_ errors, but also image errors, bad _nextflow_ syntax and more.
+You'll probably get a bunch of _whitespace_ and _indentation_ errors, but also image errors, bad _nextflow_ syntax and more.
 You need to fix all `errors` and as much as the `ẁarnings`as possible.

 ## Last safety test